Visa and residence permit

 International students are subject to the Dutch immigration procedures.
 These procedures can vary depending on your nationality.

-Please consult the Residence Wizard to check whether you need a visa and/or residence permit in the Netherlands.
-If you do need a visa, you can download this application guide (pdf) and use this antecedents certificate (pdf).
-Use the application manual (pdf) to guide you through the online application process for your visa or residence permit.
+You can use this manual (pdf) to guide you through the online application process for your visa or residence permit.

 Study Progress Report